neeh-prog/Neeharika--Silicon-Saga/README.md

 ## 🌼 Prelude
 I’m Neeharika, an explorer in the world of **VLSI & semiconductors**.
-This repository is more than just assignments...it’s my **living lab notebook**, where I experiment, learn, fix mistakes, and grow.
+For me, this repository is more than just assignments...it’s a living journal where I learn, make mistakes, fix them, and grow.
-Think of it as a diary where **circuits meet creativity**. ✨
+Think of it as a notebook where circuits meet creativity. ✨

 ---

 ## 📂 Chapters of My Journey
+Instead of "Weeks", I’m calling each stage a **Chapter**, because this feels like writing my own book.

 | Chapter | Theme | What’s Inside | Status |
 |---------|-------|---------------|--------|